 brings together student geologic mappers from around the world who have submitted their geologic maps into the competition and those interested in geologic mapping.
 Come and share your mapping stories, techniques, and maps.
 Submission instructions, awards, and map judging criteria will be available soon.

-The Competition will be held at the GSA Annual Meeting in Fall 2015.
+The Competition will be held at the GSA Annual Meeting in Fall 2017.
 This year's meeting will be located in Seattle, WA.
 If you are interested in participating, details are coming soon!

 |Geoscience resource for maps and related information about geology, natural hazards, earth resources, geophysics, paleontology, marine geology, and more.|